 The original Herbert Baker sketch that Brian Warner found by accident in a book in the SAAO library.
-It was the first draft design of the plaque by Baker which he sent to Gill for input.
-Note that this was about 20 years before Hitler and his Nazi party were to attribute a negative connection to the Swastika which was used by many cultures throughout the previous 3 000 years to represent life, sun, power, strength and good luck.
-(Source: SAAO library)
+It was the first draft design of the plaque by Note that this was about 20 years before Hitler and his Nazi party were to attribute a negative connection to the Swastika which was used by many cultures throughout the previous 3 000 years to represent life, (Source: SAAO library)

 After his disturbing discovery, Cliff contacted the Cape Town City Council to try to determine if the plaque had perhaps been removed for cleaning or because of building activities going on in the area.
 Unfortunately this was not the case.
-It has to be assumed that it was stolen for scrap, being made of bronze.
-Ian Glass, who was also notified of the loss, contacted Pieter van Dalen of the 'Copperheads', that could be used decoratively to give Seft ic 194 interest to the Dran hi Savid memorial I have been asked to design a table Thes du caref in mennon of Albe de la Caille unk.
-Herbermaker His scuclos fur and shell -Can you suggest to Some of the meaning of tablet thread be suce apart from the me any tipus be monistion Minik Symbols capiesning his astronomical work
+It has to be assumed that it was stolen for scrap. being made of bronze.
+Ian Glass, who was also notified of the loss, contacted Pieter van Dalen of the 'Copperheads', that could be used decoratively to give Dear hi Savid interest to the I have been asked to derigin a table in memory of Albe de la Caille work.
+Symbols capiesonia his astronomical work